bgilbert/gcsannex/README.rst

 2. Create a project if you don't already have one.
 Remember its project ID.

-3. In the project's settings, go to **APIs & auth** > **Credentials**.
+3. In the project's settings, go to **API Manager** > **Credentials**.

-4. Click "Add credentials", then "Service account".
-Ensure "JSON" is selected, then click "Create".
+4. Click "Create credentials", then "Service account key".
+Select a service account (or create a new one), ensure "JSON" is selected, then click "Create".

 5. A credentials file will be downloaded to your computer.
 You will need this file when configuring gcsannex.